NIH-NCPI/map-dragon/README.md

 ### Dependencies
 This project utilizes the following dependencies:

-+ React: A JavaScript library for building user interfaces.
++ React: A JavaScript library for building user interfaces
-+ Vite: A front-end tooling for web development.
++ Vite: A front-end tooling for web development
-+ Ant Design: A design component library.
++ Ant Design: A design component library
-+ Sass: A CSS preprocessor.
++ Sass: A CSS preprocessor
 + React OAuth2 | Google: A React library for Google OAuth
 + jwt-decode: A JWT decoder
++ Papa Parse: A CSV parser